 I have over 30 years' experience as an editor working with individuals and organizations both freelance and in-house, including Houghton Mifflin, Harcourt Brace, Gorsuch Scarisbrick, Candlewick Press, Charlesbridge Publishing, and Little, Brown.
 I am also an author, essayist, GrubStreet (Boston) instructor, and part-time psychotherapist.
-Former publications director at Hebrew College and managing editor of the Lahey Health Journal of Medical Ethics, I have consulted on numerous corporate or institutional publications and manuals.
 My clients have praised me over the years for being warm and approachable as well as exceptionally detail-oriented and perceptive about the big picture.

 I’ve helped novice and veteran nonfiction writers improve their work and get published through careful attention to macro issues such as structure, flow, audience, voice, and purpose; as well as micro issues such as grammar, punctuation, and redundancy.
 I view my role as a collaborator, coach, and cheerleader.
 My broad-ranging specialties include creative nonfiction, narrative nonfiction, self-help, memoir, career books, and psychology titles.
 As an award-winning picture-book author, I consult with prospective or active children’s-lit writers who want help with project concepts, manuscript editing, and/or industry information.
 In addition, I offer personal coaching to help writers understand and work through writer’s block and other inner obstacles to creativity.